 Uses a Common Lexicon to Improve Communications

-Beyond enhancing your cyber literacy, successful cyber risk training will help your organization use a common language so that everyone in your organization from your Board of Directors to your entry-level employees clearly understand what is being said or described; it allows everyone to get on the same sheet of music.
+Beyond enhancing your cyber literacy, successful cyber risk training will help your organization use a common language so that everyone in your organization from your Board of Directors to your entry-level employees clearly understands what is being said or described; it allows everyone to get on the same sheet of music.
 A structured cyber lexicon in your organization means improved communication when it comes to preventing cyber incidents and knowing what cyber risk means for your organization.

 Drives a Cultural Shift for the Enterprise